averagewagon/microsite/site/content/about-the-microsite.md

 ---
-title: About Microsite
+title: About the Microsite
 description:
-  "An overview of Microsite, a fully static website hosted on an ESP32-S3.
+  "An overview of the Microsite, a fully static website hosted on an ESP32-S3.
   Details its design, filesystem, compression strategies, and deployment process."
 ---

-# About Microsite
+The Microsite is an experiment in hosting a fully static website on an ESP32-S3.

-Microsite is an experiment in hosting a fully static website on an ESP32-S3.
 The goal is simple: take a tiny microcontroller with limited resources and make it serve a complete website efficiently.
 No dynamic content, no JavaScript bloat, no databases—just raw, optimized HTML served directly from flash storage.

 This isn't just about proving it can be done; it's about exploring how far embedded hardware can go in real-world web hosting.
 The site is self-contained,